PrioritySoftware/PrioritySoftware.github.io/_sdk/Installing-Customizations.md

     *Current Version* (the latest version in effect) and the *Previous Version* (the one immediately prior to the selected revision).
 Additions are marked in blue; deletions are marked in red strikethrough.

+## Installing the Revision

+**Caution:** If your revision includes changes to tables (DBI steps), you should ensure all users exit the system before installing the revision.

+To install the revision:

+1. If installing in the Windows interface, open Priority as an administrator.
+2. Run the System Management > Revisions > **Install Upgrade** program.
+3. In the input, browse to the shell file you created.

 ## Further Reading